Out to continue home success, the Golden State Warriors take on the Oklahoma City Thunder

 The Golden State Warriors will put their newfound home-court success to the ultimate test on Jan 2 (Jan 3, Singapore time) when they host the Oklahoma City Thunder in San Francisco.

-The Warriors have won five of six National Basketball Association (NBA) games overall, including their last three at home over the Phoenix Suns, Orlando Magic and Dallas Mavericks.
+The Warriors have won five of their last six National Basketball Association (NBA) games overall, including their last three at home over the Phoenix Suns, Orlando Magic and Dallas Mavericks.

-The league leaders in road games played (20), the Warriors tip off a stretch of 10 of 11 at home, starting with a team that has already won at the Chase Center this season.
+The league leaders in road games played (20), the Warriors tip off a stretch of 10 of 11 at home, starting with a team who have already won at the Chase Center this season.

 The defending champions begin a two-game trip on a three-game winning streak, having thumped the Philadelphia 76ers, Atlanta Hawks and Trail Blazers by a combined 65 points.